StockholmCityRP/scrp-scripts/README.md

 # fivem-scripts

-We do not own any of the scripts
+Disclaimer: we have not developed all of the scripts in this project.

 ## Requirements
 - ES